-Christian, what if I were to tell you that you are already in Heaven—that you don’t have to wait until you pass from this life to go there.
+Christian, what if I told you that you are already in Heaven—that you don’t have to wait until you pass from this life to go there?

 I understand if your brain is going tilt-tilt right now.